 - As with any government officer or government contractor, ask to see their badge and/or identification.
 Please take note of their name and ID number, if applicable.

-- Contact an H-1B Advisor or ISSS Director.
+- Contact an H-1B Advisor or ISSS Director if you receive a visit.

 - The officer will confirm employee identity and details about your employment listed within the I-129 petition: title, salary, duties, degree requirements, and location.